mfsimon/petclinic-phase3/README.md

 #### Objectives
 ###### Primary Objectives
+* Implement an H2 database by completing the instructions below in the `Database Conversion` section.

 ###### Bonus Objectives
 * Implement an inner builder pattern for each of your model classes by completing bonus activity 1.